writethedocs/www/docs/conf/na/2016/news/cfp-tickets.rst

 Today we are announcing our Call for Proposals and ticket sales.
 Speaking at Write the Docs is a fantastic way to share your ideas with our wonderful community of documentarians.
-If there is something you'd really like to see a talk on this year, perhaps you should suggest it yourself.
+If there is something you'd really like to see a talk on this year, submit a talk on it, or refer someone else who would be good!

 Tickets
 -------